Sridhar-Kasula/Voice-Assistant/README.md

 # AI-Voice-Assistant-OpenAI
-Simple AI voice assistant using openAI
+Simple AI voice assistant using openAI API

 You need to have OpenAI API key to run this code

-AI Voice assistant using OpenAI API